LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

         access_token=os.environ["BEARER_TOKEN"]
     )

-    with lexmachina.ApiClient(configuration) as api_client:
+    api_client = lexmachina.ApiClient(configuration)
     fed_dist_case_api_instance = lexmachina.FederalDistrictCasesApi(api_client)

-To simplify the code blocks used in this example, we'll simply refer to the ``fed_dist_case_api_instance`` created in the code block above.

-First, we'll create a query for Antitrust cases terminated in 2024.
+To get started on our cases search, we'll create a query for Antitrust cases terminated in 2024 in the form of a dictionary.
 The API returns results in "pages" with each page showing a maximum of 100 results.
 If your search returns more than 100 results, you'll need to page through them.
+You'll see in the example below we request the first page to start.

 .. code-block:: python